-Now be even more honest – think about what your customers see.
+Now be even more honest - think about what your potential buyers see.
 Make a list of five things that you think they love and five that they don’t.

 2. Prioritize and decide to change those things that aren’t working first.
 Some of these might be tough, like firing someone you know has to go, having a mammoth clearance sale of dated merchandise, or moving your entire store around.
 Now notice how much better you feel.
 Taking action with purpose to make your business better makes you feel better.

 3. Bond.
 Find a way to make your employees’ day first, then your customers’ day and then your own.
 Find a way to connect with your employees, not as a best friend but as a person.
 Find common ground.
-If you make your employees feel good, they’ll transfer that feeling to your customers and happy customers buy more and that makes your day.
+If you make your employees feel good, they’ll transfer that feeling to your shoppers and happy shoppers buy more and that makes your day.

 4. Gather.
 Do whatever it takes to get the word out about your store.
 If you have an email list already, skip to #5.
 If not and you have an old mailing list in a dusty file cabinet, or a list in your PC, copy all of your physical address information along with loyalty rewards, special orders, sales books and other information into a new database.

 Once you have gathered the information your list, download my free article, “How To Convert Your Mailing List To An E-Mail List.”